nikhil-x-gupta/visual-ai/README.md

 - Image capture and classification
 - Http and kafka message bridge
 - MJPEG based streaming available on http:<edge-device-ip-address:5000>
+- A simple  Web UI to interactivly upload config using MMS to edge nodes.

 #### Build, Publish and Use in a shared IEAM environment